Balance training — the most underrated fall prevention tool

 The simplest balance work is standing on one foot.
 Your parent stands on one leg for as long as they can, then switches.
 They can do this while holding onto a counter for safety.
 The duration doesn't matter at first.
 Three seconds is fine.
 The point is the practice.
 Over weeks, the duration will likely increase.
 When standing on one foot becomes easier, they can make it harder by closing their eyes or standing on a slightly unstable surface like a folded towel.

 Walking in a straight line is another fundamental practice.
 Your parent walks across a room, focusing on a straight path, as though walking on an invisible line.
-This seems trivial until you watch how much concentration it requires, how much correction the body has to make to stay on a path.
-This is balance training.
+This seems trivial until you watch how much concentration it requires, how much correction the body has to make to stay on course.

 Heel-to-toe walking, where your parent walks forward with the heel of one foot touching the toe of the other, challenges balance more significantly.
 The base of support is narrower, so the body's stabilizing systems have to work harder.

 Tai chi is specifically designed to improve balance through flowing, connected movements.
 The focus is on weight shifting, which trains the body to move smoothly from one foot to the other while maintaining stability.
-Many communities offer tai chi classes for older adults, and they're worth investigating.
+A Cochrane review found that tai chi reduces falls by approximately 19 percent in older adults.
+Many communities offer classes for older adults, and they're worth investigating.

 More structured balance training might involve standing on a balance board or wobble cushion, which creates an unstable surface that the body must actively stabilize.
-This trains the muscles and neural pathways that maintain balance.
-A physical therapist can recommend progressively more challenging balance exercises, tailored to your parent's needs and abilities.
+A physical therapist can recommend progressively more challenging exercises, tailored to your parent's needs and abilities.

 Making Balance Work Part of Daily Life